News | Sign Up | A LEVER FOR SCALE

 National Center for Children in Poverty

-The National Center for Children in Poverty (NCCP) aims to improve the lives of low-income children by partnering with advocates and policymakers to provide research, analyses of policy and policy implementation, and technical assistance.
+The National Center for Children in Poverty (NCCP) aims to improve the lives of low-income children by partnering with advocates, policymakers, and other stakeholders to provide research, analyses of policy and policy implementation, and technical assistance.

 State allies can call on NCCP to: